Kirill5k/mongo4cats/docs/src/main/mdoc/docs/operations/aggregate.md

   .lookup("categories", "categoryId", "_id", "category") // find a category for each group of transactions by category id .sort(Sort.desc("totalAmount")) // define the order of the produced results
 ```
-Once the aggregation pipeline is defined, the aggregation operation can be executed by calling `aggregate` method on a `MongoCollectionF[F]` instance.
+Once the aggregation pipeline is defined, the aggregation operation can be executed by calling `aggregate` method on a `MongoCollection[F]` instance.
 Similarly to `find`, the result of `aggregate` can be returned in a form of a single (first) document, list of all documents or a stream:
 ```scala
 import mongo4cats.bson.Document